Issa Amro: 2015—present

 During the surge of violence throughout the Palestinian territories in autumn 2015, Amro worked to discourage Palestinian youths from carrying out knife attacks: in their place, he advocated a nonviolent approach to resistance.
 He stated that he felt more worried about being shot by the Israeli army during these times than ever before.

 At the regular session of the UN Human Rights Council in September 2015, Amro said that he was "extremely concerned" with the situation in Palestine during this time and stated that "the erupting violence over the past weeks…can only end when international law is applied."
 He mentioned the case of 18-year-old Hadil Hashlamoun, who on the 22 September of that year had been shot and killed by Israeli forces, and whose death was reported as "unlawful" by Amnesty International:

 "Mr. President, I was present when they took her body away, and saw the settlers and soldiers rejoice at her fate.
 We urgently need an impartial international investigation into her case," Amro stated.

 Amro wrote an article for the Huffington Post in response to the Hebron shooting incident in March, 2016.
 A video had been published by B'Tselem showing Israeli soldier Elor Azaria shooting Abdel Fattah al-Sharif in the head at point-blank range, while the Palestinian was lying wounded on the ground.
 In his article, Amro described being guarded by Azaria for seven hours during an arrest in March, which took place before the shooting incident.
 Amro did not consider the soldier to be "unusually fanatical or extreme."
 Instead, he blamed the normalization of anti-Palestinian hatred within the Israeli military, and Benjamin Netanyahu for "pulling verbal triggers of incitement" and denying freedom for Palestinians with his politics.

+In October 2024, Amro and YAS were distinguished with the Swedish Right Livelihood Award, "for their steadfast nonviolent resistance to Israel’s illegal occupation, promoting Palestinian civic action through peaceful means."
+In December 2024, the French and German governments jointly awarded him the Franco-German Prize for Human Rights and the Rule of Law.
+Because Israeli soldiers denied the French and German representatives entry into Hebron, he accepted the award on a road outside an Israeli Defense Forces checkpoint.

+Issa Amro appeared in Louis Theroux's 2025 documentary The Settlers, where he guided Theroux around the Israeli settlements in the West Bank.
+Amro stated that Israeli soldiers and settlers had raided his home in the aftermath, as part of what he believes was retaliation for his participation in the documentary.